-For importers, the landscape now presents two parallel considerations: (1) potential refund strategies for IEEPA-based tariffs previously paid; and (2) forward-looking exposure modeling under Section 122 and other existing tariff regimes.
+For importers, the landscape now presents two parallel considerations: (1) potential refund strategies for the IEEPA-based tariffs previously paid; and (2) forward-looking exposure modeling under Section 122 and Sectoral Tariffs.

 The Court’s Holding

 In Learning Resources, Inc. et al. v.
-Trump[i] and V.O.S.
+Trump[1]and V.O.S.
 Selections v.
-Trump [ii], No. 24-1287 (U.S. February 20, 2026), the Court concluded that IEEPA’s authorization to “regulate … importation” does not encompass the power to impose duties or tariffs.
-The Court emphasized that: (1) the Constitution vests taxing and tariff authority in Congress; (2) IEEPA does not expressly authorize duties; and (3) when Congress intends to delegate tariff authority as part of its core taxing and foreign commerce powers, it does so explicitly (e.e.g., Sections 122, 201, and 301 of the Trade Act of 1974 and Section 232 of the Trade Expansion Act of 1962).
+Trump,[2] the Court concluded that IEEPA’s authorization to “regulate … importation” does not include the power to impose tariffs.
+The Court emphasized that: (1) the Constitution vests taxing and tariff authority in Congress; (2) IEEPA does not expressly authorize duties; and (3) when Congress intends to delegate tariff authority as part of its core taxing and foreign commerce powers, it does so explicitly (e.g., Section 122, Section 201, Section 301, and Section 232).

 The Court did not expressly address refunds for duties already paid.
 However, the dissent recognizes that the ruling is likely to trigger significant refund claims (potentially billions of dollars) to be administered through the existing customs and Court of International Trade (CIT) framework, indicating that importers may have recourse, for example, through the protest mechanism with CBP.